-The requirements for working as a dental assistant, including an orthodontic assistant, vary by state, but they may include completing a program, earning certification or getting licensed.
-Most orthodontic assistant courses are available through specializations in certificate programs for dental assistants, though some community colleges and technical schools offer a single orthodontic assisting course for those already working as dental assistants.
-While a full program might take a year, the single course can usually be completed in a few months.
+Orthodontic assistant courses are generally available through specializations in certificate programs for dental assistants, though some community colleges and technical schools offer a single orthodontic assisting course for those already working as dental assistants.

 Students in these programs learn common systems for identifying teeth, orthodontic tool use and techniques for correcting bite and tooth alignment using braces and other appliances.
-Other common dental assisting courses include those in safety, dental materials and dental office management.
-Usually taken during the last part of the program, internship courses provide hands-on experience working with orthodontists.
 Graduates may pursue the Dental Assisting National Board's Certified Orthodontic Assistant (COA) certification if they meet eligibility requirements.

 Overview of Courses